chintoz/JavaCommandLine/README.md

 There is two folders.
 First one, called src, has the source code of the application.
 The other one, called bin, has a jar executable file with the application.

-To run the application, you only need Java JDK 8 and run the jar file with "java -jar GithubUsers.jar <userName>".
+To run the application, you only need Java JDK 8 and run the jar file with "java -jar GithubUsers.jar userName".
 For example: java -jar GithubUsers.jar jjmena80